 You can also use a budgeting app like Pocketguard for couples if you prefer automation.
 Our app tracks spending, notifies you when you’re close to going over budget, and helps keep both of you aligned without endless check-ins.

-Manage Debt, Savings, and Everyday Spending as a Unit
+How Should Couples Manage Debt, Savings, and Everyday Spending?

 Debt is often one of the first major topics couples face.
 It can feel heavy or even embarrassing for some people, but handling it together is usually easier than carrying the burden alone.
 You can explore strategies for repayment and long-term planning using resources like this guide on how to manage debt.